GNOME/adwaita-fonts/README.md

 # Adwaita Fonts

-This repository contains the Makefile used to build Adwaita Sans, a variation of [Inter](https://rsms.me/inter/), and Adwaita Mono, the Menlo Style of [Iosevka](https://typeof.net/Iosevka/).
+This repository contains the Makefile used to build Adwaita Sans, a variation of [Inter](https://rsms.me/inter/), and Adwaita Mono, [Iosevka](https://typeof.net/Iosevka/) customized to match Inter.

 ## Getting the Fonts